 But hands down, this is far off from a “real” adventure, given all the infrastructure available especially in this small part of the vast mountain range (the highest peaks are not to be found here anyway but in the Western Alps, i.e. in Italy, France and Switzerland).

 Nevertheless I could expect an exhausting workout and a sense of accomplishment after such tours at least.
-And I can enjoy the blooming Alps nature in spring (apart from that, rock climbing seems a worthwhile activity as well and I might give that a try one day – good spots for climbing are numerous in this area).
+And I’ll can enjoy the blooming Alpine nature in the spring time (apart from that, rock climbing seems a worthwhile activity as well and I might give that a try one day – good spots for climbing are numerous in this area).

-Like my grandfather (my father’s father) might have done too almost one hundred years ago here, since he was born and lived in this part of Bavaria his entire life (tragically he lost a leg in Russia during the 2nd World War).
+Like my grandfather (my father’s father) might have done there too almost one hundred years ago, since he was born and lived in this part of Bavaria his entire life (tragically he lost a leg in Russia during the 2nd World War).

 On the whole, the hikes were an interesting experience nonetheless.

 Trouble during my (solitary) hike tours did occur only once: as it was raining on my way to the Risserkogel there was a need for close attention because of the slippery rocks.
 Furthermore my water can was almost empty so I was close to quitting and return to the Wallberghaus cottage on 1500 meters.